-Everything about Rene Rostaing, Cote Rotie, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Rene Rostaing, Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Rene Rostaing Cote Rotie History, Overview

 Rene Rostaing produced their first wine in 1971.
 But it took almost 3 decades before wine became a full time occupation for Rene Rostaing.
 The genesis of the Rene Rostaing winery came about through marriage.